-- A grade of "Pass" is acceptable only for the first course taken toward the major or concentration. - Students must receive a grade of at least C- in order for a course to count towards the major or concentration.
+- A grade of "Pass" is acceptable only for the first course taken toward the major or concentration. - The course used to fulfill the research methods requirement cannot be taken Pass/D/Fail. - Students must receive a grade of at least C- in order for a course to count towards the major or concentration.